BogdanZots/React-test-goit/README.md

 # React-test-goit
-Project also include one test file , so you cab check it ;) To run this app you need :
+Project also include one test file , so you can check it ;) To run this app you need :
 1) npm install
 2) create .env file , it should contain REACT_APP_API_KEY variable